kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * After the deadline, the node will be deleted directly, then the pods on the node will be deleted as well.

 The force scale down operation mainly has 3 stages:
-1. Clsuter scale-up: When the `force-scale-down` is added to a node, all pods on the node will be marked as `Pending` virtually.
+1. Cluster scale-up: When the force-scale-down taint is added to a node, all pods on the node will be marked as `Pending` virtually.
 CA will try to schedule the pods on different nodes, and a cluster scale-up might be triggered if needed.
 The scale-up will also be triggered if the node group is at the min size.
-In addition, the cluster usually dealys scale-down for 10 mintues after adding new nodes (configurable by `--scale-down-delay-after-add` flag).
-However, the 10-minute cool down period will be skipped if there is a force-scale-down node.
+In addition, the cluster usually delays scale-down for 10 minutes after adding new nodes (configurable by `--scale-down-delay-after-add` flag).
+However, the 10-minute cool down period will be skipped if there is a node with force-scale-down taint.
 2. Node draining: Once CA finds places for all these pods, the node scale-down starts.
 All pods on the node will be marked as drainable, and node draining starts.
 3. Node deletion: When the node draining is completed or the configured deadline is exceeded, the node deletion starts.
-CA will call cloud-provide to delete the node.
+CA will call the cloud provider to delete the node.

 To avoid node churning caused by the force-scale-down nodes:
 * The scale-up will be triggered only if the pods on the force-scale-down node cannot be rescheduled on existing nodes.
-* The scale-down will be triggered only if the node is still unneeded after rescheduling all pods on the force-scale-down node.
+* The scale-down will be triggered only if the node is still unneeded after rescheduling all pods from the force-scale-down nodes.
 * If the scale-down candidates have multiple nodes, the force-scale-down node will have higher priority.

+By the way, the force-scale-down taint can be removed at any time, but it doesn't guarantee the node won't be removed.
+If CA already started draining the node, removing the taint will have no effect.

-This feature is controlled by a new flag `force-scale-down-enabled`.
+This feature is fully controlled by a new flag `--force-scale-down-enabled`.
 The current default value is `false`, please update it to `true` if you need it.

 ### How can I configure overprovisioning with Cluster Autoscaler?